training-datalab/old-training-datalab.com/_pages/bgonzalezbustamante.md

 <img src="https://training-datalab.com/images/team/bgonzalezbustamante.jpg" class="img-responsive" width="180px" style="float: left" />

 <p align=" justify">I am completing my DPhil (PhD) dissertation in the <a href="https://www.politics.ox.ac.uk/" target="_blank">Department of Politics and International Relations</a> and <a href="https://www.sthildas.ox.ac.uk/" target="_blank">St Hilda’s College</a> at the <a href="http://www.ox.ac.uk/" target="_blank">University of Oxford</a>, United Kingdom.
 I am currently based in Oxford, working on my research.
-Furthermore, I am an Instructor Professor in the Management and Public Policies Department at the <a href="https://fae.usach.cl/" target="_blank">Faculty of Administration and Economics</a> at the Universidad de Santiago de Chile.</p>
+Furthermore, I am an Instructor Professor in the Management and Public Policies Department at the <a href="https://fae.usach.cl/" target="_blank">Faculty of Administration and Economics</a> at the Universidad de Santiago de Chile (USACH).</p>

 <p align=" justify">Before starting the DPhil in October 2019, I earned an MA (1st) in Political Science and a BA (2:1) in Government, both from the Universidad de Chile.
 Moreover, I served as a lecturer at the Universidad de Chile and a consultant for the United Nations Development Programme (UNDP).</p>

 <p align=" justify">My doctoral research is supervised by <a href="https://www.politics.ox.ac.uk/person/petra-schleiter" target="_blank">Professor Petra Schleiter</a> and focuses on cabinets’ stability in Latin American presidential democracies.
 In my DPhil project, I combine the principal-agent theory elements to evaluate the actors’ incentives and strategies in presidential systems.
-My empirical strategy employs propensity scores and matching methods, competing risks models, and IV estimations.
-My research is funded by the Chilean National Agency for Research and Development.</p>
+My data gathering strategy is based on archives revision using Optical Character Recognition (OCR), Natural Language Processing (NLP), and machine learning techniques.
+In addition, my empirical strategy employs propensity scores and matching methods, competing risks models, and IV estimations.</p>

+<p align=" justify">My research is funded by the Chilean National Agency for Research and Development and the St Hilda’s College Muriel Wise Fund.</p>

 ## Featured Articles

+* Fleming, T., González‑Bustamante, B., & Schleiter, P. (2022, *forthcoming*).
+Cabinet Reshuffles and Parliamentary No‑Confidence Motions. *Government and Opposition*.

 * Orchard, X., & González-Bustamante, B. (2022). <a href="https://doi.org/10.1177/19401612221089482" target="_blank">Power Hierarchies and Visibility in the News: Exploring Determinants of Politicians’ Presence and Prominence in the Chilean Press (1991-2019)</a>. *The International Journal of Press/Politics*.
 Online First.